huebye/pokemon-js-app/README.md

 PURPOSE => The Purpose of this app is to display a list of pokemon including their details.

-FUNCTION => Search a pokeomn in a repertoir of 150 pokemons by its name.
+FUNCTION => Search a pokeomn in a repertoire of 150 pokemons by its name.